Phloem and Xylem as Polar Transport

 Predictions and What Would Falsify

-Four predictions extend the architectural reading beyond the structural anchors.
+Five predictions extend the architectural reading beyond the structural anchors.

 2. Sieve-pore diameter clusters at a substrate-preferred rung distinct from the plasmodesmal cytoplasmic-sleeve rung.
-The \sim 0.15\;\mu\text{m} sieve-pore diameter should sit at one substrate-preferred discrete value (or a small set) across angiosperm phloem, distinct from continuous variation with phloem-flux demand and distinct from the plasmodesmal \sim 35\;\text{nm} cytoplasmic-sleeve rung.
+The \sim 0.15\;\mu\text{m} sieve-pore diameter should sit at one substrate-preferred discrete value (or a small set) across angiosperm phloem, distinct from continuous variation with phloem-flux demand and distinct from the plasmodesmal \sim 35\;\text{nm} cytoplasmic-sleeve rung — the same closed-cylinder conduit walked \sim 5 octaves up the coarse-family ladder by developmental dilation, not a separate kind of object.
 Cryo-electron tomography of intact sieve plates across lineages provides the test; the framework predicts cross-phylum clustering at the organism-scale-jet rung.

 3. Maximum tree height across vascular-plant lineages clusters at the cohesion-tension substrate-mechanical ceiling at \sim 100120\;\text{m} rather than at a continuous biomechanical limit.
 Across angiosperm and gymnosperm tall-tree lineages, the maximum-height envelope should saturate at the cohesion-tension ceiling with embolism-resistance and conduit-redundancy strategies populating up to but not exceeding the ceiling, regardless of mechanical-support, light-competition, or growth-rate variation.
 Existing maximum-height records (Sequoia sempervirens at 115.7\;\text{m}, Eucalyptus regnans at \sim 100\;\text{m}, Pseudotsuga menziesii at \sim 100\;\text{m}, Shorea faguetiana at \sim 100\;\text{m}) provide the existing data; the framework predicts independent-lineage tall-tree maxima converge at the substrate-mechanical ceiling rather than scatter across a continuous biomechanical envelope.
+(This is a ceiling, not a ladder rung: it marks the end of the cohesion channel — the tension at which water’s hydrogen-bonded column fails — not a \sqrt2-spaced tooth, so it is not a comb-test target, the same boundary-not-rung distinction the ladder draws for the coherence cutoff \xi in crystal optics and thermal dynamics.)

 4. Phloem source-to-sink pressure-differential clusters at a substrate-coherent ratio across angiosperms.
 The pressure differential between source and sink ends of a phloem column (\sim 0.51.5\;\text{MPa}) should cluster at a substrate-preferred ratio relative to the sieve-element wrap-tension signature, not vary continuously with phloem-flux demand.
 Pressure-probe and aphid-stylet measurements across plant species under controlled source/sink conditions provide the test; the framework predicts a substrate-coherent pressure-ratio signature distinct from continuous chemistry-side variation.